MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 ### Incident detection

 When you have a well-designed observability platform that monitors for anomalies and automatically alerts on them, you can quickly detect issues and determine their severity.
-If the severity is deemed an emergency, the plan can be initiated.
+If the issue is deemed an emergency, the plan can be initiated.
 In some cases, the support team isn't notified via the observability platform.
 Customers might report issues to support by using support team communication avenues.
 Or they might reach out to people that they regularly work with, like account executives or VPs.
 No matter how the support team is notified, they should always follow the same steps to validate the issue and determine the severity.
 Deviation from the response plan can add stress and confusion.

 ### Containment

 The first step in issue remediation is to contain the issue to protect the rest of your workload.
-Containment strategies depend on the type of issue, but it usually involves removing the affected component from the workload flow paths.
+A containment strategy depends on the type of issue, but it usually involves removing the affected component from the workload flow paths.
 For example, you might shut down a resource or remove it from network routing paths.
 System administrators, engineers, and senior developers should work together to design containment strategies.
 The containment should limit the blast radius of issues and maintain workload functionality in a degraded state until the issue is resolved.
 If an affected component needs to be accessible to perform triage, it's vital that its access to the rest of the workload is blocked.
-You should only access the component via a path that's separated from the workload and the rest of the systems, to the extent possible.
+As much as possible, you should only access the component via a path that's separated from the workload and the rest of the systems.

 ### Triage